AJ Marcucci

-Anthony "AJ" Marcucci Jr. (born August 31, 1999) is an American soccer player who currently plays as a goalkeeper for MLS side New York Red Bulls.
+Anthony "AJ" Marcucci Jr. (born August 31, 1999) is an American soccer player who plays as a goalkeeper for Major League Soccer club New York Red Bulls.

 Career

-Youth
+Youth career

 Marcucci played at the Episcopal Academy through high school.
-Marcucci played as part of the Penn Fusion academy until 2017.
+He also played as part of the Penn Fusion academy until 2017.

-College & Amateur
+College career

 In 2017, Marcucci attended Connecticut College to play college soccer.
-With the Camels, Marcucci appeared in 54 of the team's 55 matches between 2017 and 2019, with the 2020 season been cancelled due to the COVID-19 pandemic.
+With the Camels, Marcucci appeared in 54 of the team's 55 matches between 2017 and 2019; the 2020 season was canceled due to the COVID-19 pandemic.
 Marcucci finished his career with a school-record 25 career shutouts to go along with an .887 save percentage, and an 0.50 goals against average.

 Marcucci earned a place on the NCAA All-America First Team as the nation's top Division III goalkeeper twice by both the United Soccer Coaches and D3soccer.com in 2018 and 2019.
-Marcucci was also named the NESCAC Rookie of the Year in 2017 and the NESCAC Player of the Year in 2018.
+He was also named the NESCAC Rookie of the Year in 2017 and the NESCAC Player of the Year in 2018.

 While at college, Marcucci also appeared for NPSL side West Chester United during their 2019 season.
-He was set to play with the team during their 2020 season in the USL League Two, but the season was eventually cancelled.
+He was set to play with the team during their 2020 season in the USL League Two, but the season was eventually canceled.

-Professional
+New York Red Bulls

 On January 21, 2021, Marcucci was selected 67th overall in the 2021 MLS SuperDraft by New York Red Bulls.
 He became the first ever draft pick from Connecticut College and was the first Division III pick since 2016.

 On April 15, 2021, Marcucci signed with New York's USL Championship side New York Red Bulls II.
 He made his debut on May 14, 2021, starting in a 1–0 loss to the Miami FC.
-On May 18, 2021, Marcucci recorded his first win with New York in a 2-1 victory over Loudoun United.
+On May 18, 2021, Marcucci recorded his first win with New York in a 2–1 victory over Loudoun United.

 On September 11, 2021, Marcucci moved to the New York Red Bulls first team roster in MLS.

+Loan to Gnistan

+On July 21, 2024, Marcucci was loaned out to Finnish Veikkausliiga club IF Gnistan until the end of the 2024 season.
+He debuted with his new team in Veikkausliiga in the next day on July 22, saving a penalty in stoppage-time and securing his side a point in a 2–2 away draw against Inter Turku.
+During his loan stint, Marcucci made 14 appearances for Gnistan, keeping five clean sheets.
+During this period he helped guide the club through the relegation round and into the Conference League play-offs, where they reached the semifinals.

+Return to New York Red Bulls

+At the conclusion of his loan period in Finland, Marcucci returned to New York for the 2025 season.
+On March 22, 2025, he made his first team debut for New York, starting in a 2–1 victory over Toronto FC.